haskellfoundation/HaskellSchool/en/lessons/parsers/introduction.md

     return (left, right)
 ```

-As you can see, relying on `Monad`, allows us to focus on the structure on the input, instead of the structure on the Parser.
+As you can see, relying on `Monad` allows us to focus on the structure of the input, instead of the structure of the parser.

 then, we can define our main parser, composition: